meiqimichelle/anscombe-notebook/README.md

 - seaborn

 ## Usage
-Open the `anscombe_visualization.ipynb` file in Jupyter Notebook, or view the [full notebook here](./anscombe.ipynb), live in GitHub.
+Open the `anscombe.ipynb` file in Jupyter Notebook, or view the [full notebook here](./anscombe.ipynb), live in GitHub.